 Disadvantages Of Hiring A Virtual Assistant

-While the trend showcases the benefits of hiring a virtual assistant in limelight, virtual assistants do come with their own set of disadvantages.
+While the trend showcases the benefits of hiring a virtual assistant in the limelight, virtual assistants do come with their own set of disadvantages.
 These are:

 - Security Risk: Another major disadvantage of hiring a virtual assistant is the security risk involved.
 Consider this: A lot of times, these individuals will have access to your company’s most sensitive information like your bank account details, credit card numbers, email passwords, and so on.
 Moreover, virtual assistants are not vetted by any regulatory agency so you could end up with an individual who is stealing from you and running off with your money.

 - Multiple clients problem: Since a virtual assistant is an independent contractor, it can take more than one client.
-This could result in lack of focus and delayed responses.
+This could result in a lack of focus and delayed responses.

 Is It Worth Hiring A Virtual Assistant?